nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 }
 ```

-If the `ModelState` is invalid for any reason, the browser will be redirected to the `/Todo/Index` route, which essentially refreshes the page.
+If the `ModelState` is invalid for any reason, the browser will be redirected to the `/Todo/Index` route, which refreshes the page.

 Next, the controller calls into the service layer to do the actual database operation of saving the new to-do item: